Pressio/pressio4py/docs/pages/demos/demo3.md

 @m_class{m-block m-warning}

 @par Important:
-when creating an abitrary mapping (as in the class above), the jacobian matrix **must** be column-major oder so that pressio can reference it without deep copying it.
+when creating an arbitrary mapping (as in the class above), the jacobian matrix **must** be column-major oder so that pressio can reference it without deep copying it.
 This not only reduced the memory footprint since it allows to keep only one jacobian object